Sajyd/nestjs/README.md

 ## Description

-This app provides with a basic REST API which has User auth and basic task management routes
+This app provides with a basic task management REST API with user authentication

 ## Installation